Nepal Travel Guide

 Trekking Lodges

-The basic rooms generally consist of twin beds with mattresses, pillows, and blankets of varying quality, so a sleeping bag liner or light sleeping bag is worth every penny even in warmer conditions.
-Cozy warm common dining rooms near wood stoves are the social centers where trekkers from all parts of the world share experiences and advice.
-Hot meals prepared with locally raised supplies provide helpful energy for hiking, with the meal becoming increasingly basic at higher altitudes where the provisions are carried by porter or pack animal.
+The basic rooms generally consist of twin beds with mattresses, pillows, and blankets of varying quality, so a sleeping bag liner or light sleeping bag is worth every penny, even in warmer conditions.
+Cozy, warm common dining rooms near wood stoves are the social centers where trekkers from all parts of the world share experiences and advice.

 Culture, Etiquette, and Useful Nepali Phrases

 Cultural sensitivity and awareness enrich your trip, as well as provide cordial relations with the natives.
-The religions, ethnic groups, and castes of Nepal are helpful in making Nepalese culture richer, and traditions and customs vary from community to community as well as from place to place.
-Though Nepalis are tolerant of foreigners’ unconscious cultural blunders, showing an awareness of simplest customs shows respect and provides more personal contacts.
+The religions, ethnic groups, and castes of Nepal are helpful in making Nepalese culture richer, and traditions and customs vary from community to community, as well as from place to place.
+Though Nepalis are tolerant of foreigners' unconscious cultural blunders, showing an awareness of the simplest customs shows respect and provides more personal contacts.
 A few words of Nepali please locals and usually secure more welcoming greetings, better service, and even reduced costs in bazaar purchases.

-“Hold joined hands at forehead height or chest height and utter namaste” is a casual to formal greeting.
+Greetings: "Hold joined hands at forehead height or chest height and utter namaste" is a casual to formal greeting.
 It is a salute which is respectful to the divinity of the other human and shows respect without contact, and hence most appropriate in a society where men should not touch women.
 It is amplified by the presence of optional extra bowing, especially when greeting seniors or superiors.

 Safety and Health Tips